pmc-ss/mastodon-scraping/README.md

-# mastodon-scraping
+# Mastodon Scraping

-Repository for scraping public information from Mastodon
+Repository for scraping public information about the Mastodon servers.